MatthiasWM/IotaSlicer/README.md

 The current code generates somewhate expreimental Gcode files specifically for DaVinci Duo printers.

+* v0.0.3a
-- v0.0.3a: CGode files print successfully on DaVinci Duo printers with Repetier firmware.
+   *CGode files print successfully on DaVinci Duo printers with Repetier firmware.

 Iota shall be an easy-to-use system for the colorful future of 3D printing.